chemala/RG-RakijaSim/README.md

 - The `lib` directory holds the libraries.
 We use libraries when something is too tedious or prone to error if written by hand or out of the scope of this project.
-- The `common` directory contains all the code and resources that are used in multiple examples.
+- The `common` directory contains all the resources and initialisaton code used in the `game` directory
-- Finally, the `examples` directory contains a folder for every example.
-  Each example holds at least a .html and a .js file as an entry point, potentially along with other support files associated with the example.
+- Finally, the `game` directory contains all of the neccessary code, classes and functions to run the game including the .html file and .js files.